parallelvirtualcluster/pvc/docs/architecture/cluster.md

 *Above: A diagram of a simple 3-node cluster; all nodes are coordinators, single 1Gbps network interface per node, collapsed cluster and storage networks*

-#### Midsized 8-node cluster with 3 coordinators
+#### Mid-sized 8-node cluster with 3 coordinators

 ![8-node cluster](/images/8-node-cluster.png)

-*Above: A diagram of a midsized 8-node cluster with 3 coordinators, dual bonded 10Gbps network interfaces per node*
+*Above: A diagram of a mid-sized 8-node cluster with 3 coordinators, dual bonded 10Gbps network interfaces per node*

 #### Large 17-node cluster with 5 coordinators